azabelmena/.config/README.md

     - Switching to NixOS on Apple hardware is ill-advised; I recommend Nix-Darwin for this.
     - I highly recomend option 3 (I cannot guarantee your sanity).

+I also use [sops-nix](https://github.com/Mic92/sops-nix) to manage my secrets such as user passwords and the like.
+The secrets themselves are not part of the repository for obvious opsec reasons.
+Now, if you do not plan on using `sops-nix` for secrets management, you can disregard anything in the files mentioning sops, and replace it with what you see fit.
+If you do plan on using `sops-nix`, take note that the secrets declared in this repository depend on an outside directory, and you should follow suit.
+You should also read up on how to set up `sops` secret management.
+Emergent Mind has a good tutorial on setting up `sops` and `sops-nix` on NixOS [here](https://unmovedcentre.com/posts/secrets-management/), and it's worth a look if you plan on using it.
+    - You might be wondering whether or not depending on an outside directory viaolates the goal of statelessness of the configs, and the answer is: yes, it does.
+It is however justified, and a necessary evil in this case.
+    - The lesson here I guess is that if you're going to introduce state into your configs, it should be for a good and justified purpose.
+    - Funny enough, I had an encrypted secrets file commmited to this repo, and you can find it in the history, but there's nothing useful there since I've already rotated the keys used to encrypt it.

 # Finally.
 Feel free to steal my dots, the repository is public for a reason.